 '''

-./bin/tox --parallel auto -m tests
+tox -p -m tests

 '''

 If you need more control over which tests are running, or which flags are being passed to pytest, you can also invoke pytest directly which will run on your current virtual environment.
 Configuration details can be found in tox.ini.